civican/legisinfo/42-1/bills/S-5/bill_text.md

   **(3)** If section 366 of the other Act comes into force on the same day as section `53` of this Act, then that section `53` is deemed to have come into force before that section 366.

+### Section 79.1

+If Bill C-45, introduced in the 1st session of the 42nd Parliament and entitled `An Act respecting cannabis and to amend the Controlled Drugs and Substances Act, the Criminal Code and other Acts`, receives royal assent, then, on the first day on which both subsection 204(1) of that Act and section 3 of this Act are in force,

+the definition **accessory** in section 2 of the `Tobacco and Vaping Products Act` is replaced by the following:

+**accessory** means a product that may be used in the consumption of a tobacco product, including a pipe, cigarette holder, cigar clip, lighter and matches, and also means a water pipe.
+It does not include **cannabis accessories**, as defined in subsection 2(1) of the `Cannabis Act`. (**accessoire**)

+the portion of the definition **vaping product** in section 2 of the `Tobacco and Vaping Products Act` after paragraph (d) is replaced by the following:

+It does not include devices and substances or mixtures of substances that are excluded by the regulations, **cannabis**, as defined in subsection 2(1) of the `Cannabis Act`, **cannabis accessories**, as defined in that subsection, tobacco products or their accessories. (**produit de vapotage**)

 ## Coming into Force